About Our Campaigns

 (Source: February 2019 Consumer Survey)

 From March 2019 - April 2020, the product recall pages on our website had over 1.6 million visitors, responsible for over a quarter of all website traffic.
-In order to reach even more people, we have developed an Alexa Skills app.
-This makes it easy for people to find out if they own a recalled electrical item simply by giving Alexa the brand name.
-We are now planning to add the app to other voice recognition platforms.
+In order to reach even more people, we have developed an Alexa Skills app, now also available on Google Nest.
+This makes it easy for people to find out if they own a recalled electrical item simply by giving your device the brand name.

 Counterfeit and Sub-standard Electrical Products